About pinksheep

 Quick answer

-Pinksheep helps operators build AI agents through conversation, review the important actions before they run, and deploy with a complete audit trail.
+Pinksheep brings small and medium businesses closer to what AI can actually do, without putting the complexity onto the team.
 See how it works, browse templates, or explore integrations if you want the product proof alongside the company context.

-It is built by Marshall Tech Group Pty Ltd, based in Sydney, Australia, and founded by Nick Hugh.
+It is built by Pinksheep, Inc., based in Delaware, USA, and founded by Nick Hugh.
 If you want more context, you can verify the product through security, pricing, and MCP pages on the same site.

 Product proof

-This page is here to make the product easy to understand and verify, not just to say pinksheep is real.
-You can see what it does, how it works, and why it fits the no-code AI agent builder category.
+This page is here to make the product easy to understand and verify, not just to say Pinksheep is real.
+You can see what it does, how it works, and how the workspace runs real business work.

 | Need | How pinksheep handles it | Where to verify |